Álvaro Rodríguez (footballer, born 2004)

-Álvaro Daniel Rodríguez Muñoz (born 14 July 2004) is a professional footballer who plays as a forward for La Liga club Elche.
-Born in Spain, he represented both Spain and Uruguay at youth international level.
+Álvaro Daniel Rodríguez Muñoz (born 14 July 2004) is a professional footballer who plays as a forward for Premier League club Bournemouth.
+Born in Spain, he has represented both Spain and Uruguay at youth international level.

 Early life

-Álvaro was born on 14 July 2004 in Palamós, Girona, Catalonia.
+Rodríguez was born on 14 July 2004 in Palamós, Girona, Catalonia.
 He is the son of former Uruguayan international footballer Coquito, and a Spanish mother.
+He is the grand-nephew of former Uruguayan international footballer Climaco Rodríguez.

 Club career

 Early career

-Rodríguez began his youth career at the age of six with local academy CF Global Palamós.
-After a year-long stint at CEF Gironès-Sàbat, he joined the youth setup of Girona FC.
+Rodríguez began his youth career at the age of six with local academy Global Palamós.
+After a year-long stint at Gironès-Sàbat, he joined the youth setup of Girona.
 After five years there, he would join La Fábrica at Real Madrid where he would go on to win the 2022 Copa del Rey Juvenil.

 Real Madrid

 After impressing with the Juvenil sides, Rodríguez made his senior debut for Real Madrid Castilla on 24 October 2021, coming on as a substitute in a 3–1 loss at Atlético Sanluqueño.
-He would make his first start for the reserve side on 8 January 2022, also scoring his first senior goal, in a 3–1 victory over FC Andorra.
+He would make his first start for the reserve side on 8 January 2022, also scoring his first senior goal, in a 3–1 victory over Andorra.

 Rodríguez received his first call-up to the senior side on 22 October 2022, remaining on the bench in a 3–1 victory over Sevilla in La Liga.
 He made his debut for the senior team on 3 January 2023 in a 1–0 Copa del Rey victory over Cacereño.

 Rodríguez made his La Liga debut for Real Madrid in a 2–0 win against Osasuna on 19 February 2023 in which he made a late assist after another was ruled offside.
 On 25 February, he scored his first La Liga goal in a 1–1 draw against Atlético Madrid.

 Loan to Getafe

-On 29 August 2024, Rodríguez was loaned to Getafe for the 2024–25 season.
+On 29 August 2024, Rodríguez was sent out on loan to Getafe for the rest of 2024–25 season.